Who we are and the rich history of the Capitol Theater

 Live Music and Special Events

 As part of our mission to provide new opportunities for the community to engage with the arts, OFS is committed to bringing live music and performance art to the South Sound.
 We seek out musical performers and performance artists of all stripes to reflect the diverse cultural interests of our membership and our audience.
-If you are interested in renting the Capitol Theater for your next concert, special event, or private use, visit our booking/rental page for rates and availability contact our Program Director 360- 754-6670 x 10
+If you are interested in renting the Capitol Theater for your next concert, special event, or private use, visit our booking/rental page for rates and availability contact our Program Director.

 Art in the Mezzanine

-Art in the Mezzanine, curated by artists from around the Olympia area, provides a space for local visual artists to present their work in the mezzanine, alcoves and halls of the Capitol Theater.
-The art gallery also supports local artist by producing arts and craft fairs at the theater, including the Annual Spring Arts Walk Arts and Crafts Fair and Duck the Malls.
+Art in the Mezzanine, curated by artists from around the Olympia area, provides a space for local visual artists to present their work in the mezzanine, alcoves, and halls of the Capitol Theater.
+The art space also supports local artists by producing the wildly popular annual holiday arts and crafts fair, Duck the Malls.
 To learn more contact the Art Space Curator.

-The Olympia Film Society extends its support to local, community-based non-profit organizations by occasionally offering the use of our venue for a reduced rate so that those organizations can utilize the facility for fundraising events.
-If you are interested in holding a benefit screening for your organization contact our Program Director at 360- 754-6670 x 10
+The Olympia Film Society extends its support to local, community-based non-profit organizations by offering the use of the Capitol Theater for a reduced rate so that those organizations can utilize the facility for fundraising and outreach events.
+If you are interested in holding a benefit screening for your organization contact our Program Director

 Board of Directors

-The Olympia Film Society has a dedicated Board of Directors who volunteer much of their time to supporting the staff, events, and fundraising activities that keep our organization healthy and successful.
-To learn more about who is on our board or to join the board and help make a difference in your community, please contact the OFS Board Vice President email@example.com and follow the link above.
+The Olympia Film Society has a dedicated Board of Directors who volunteer much of their time to support the staff, events, and fundraising activities that keep our organization healthy and successful.
+To learn more about who is on our board or to join the board and help make a difference in your community, please visit the OFS Board of Directors page.